yannickglt/alfred-devdocs/README.md

 ## Availables commands

 - cdoc:list = List all docs you can add in your workflow
 - cdoc:add = Add a doc in your workflow, if you have already all docs, that command do nothing
 - cdoc:remove = Remove a doc in your workflow, if you haven't a doc in your workflow, that command do nothing
-- cdoc:addall = Add all docs available to your workflow
+- cdoc:all = Add all docs available to your workflow
 - cdoc:nuke = Remove all docs in your workflow
 - cdoc:refresh = Refresh cache for a doc if specified or all if you want.
 - cdoc:alias = Create an alias for a documentation